bradfrost/atomic-design/chapter-4.md

 ### When to establish a pattern library
 - Anytime
-- Often associated with a design or redesign project, replatforming to a different URL.
+- Often done in conjunction with a design or redesign project, replatforming, some other effort.
+- Other times it's
 - Overcome the challenge of

 ## (Re)setting expectations
 > As an industry, we sell websites like paintings.
 Instead, we should be selling beautiful and easy access to content, agnostic of device, screen size, or context. <cite>[Dan Mall](http://danielmall.com/articles/the-post-psd-era/)</cite>

 - Death to the waterfall

+{% include figure.html src="../images/content/pattern-lab-code.png" caption="" %}

 - This involves everyone - UX designers, visual oriented designers, front-end developers, backend developers, business owners, clients, etc
 - [Development is design](http://bradfrost.com/blog/post/development-is-design/)